Best Pot Grippers for Camping & Backpacking: The Top 5 of 2019

 This one stays on the pot when you release your grip on the handle, requiring you to push it open.
 That’s not necessarily a bad thing, and some people may prefer it to the looser design of the MSR.

-Either way, for only $4.95, you can’t go wrong with the Olicamp Pot Lifter.
+Either way, for the price, you can’t go wrong with the Olicamp Pot Lifter.

 - Weight: 1.5 oz